 Types of Roofs

-In the Northeast, we typically see three types of roofing materials used for residential homes: asphalt shingles, which are the most common due to their reasonable price and longevity; cedar shingles and shakes; and metal.
-Each material has its own unique benefits and style.
+In the Northeast, we typically see two types of roofing materials used for residential homes: asphalt shingles, which are the most common due to their reasonable price and longevity and cedar shingles and shakes.
 Ultimately, it is up to the homeowner to decide which features and design are most appealing.
 Our Waltham roofers can help you choose the best types of roof materials for your home.

 ASPHALT SHINGLES